-A committee consisting of Harry Boer (Aalborg), Mariano Corso (Milan), Klaasjan Visscher (Twente, and former editor of Creativity and Innovation Management) and Patricia Wolf (Lucerne) selected the two best paper awards of the 17th CINet conference, hosted by Politecnico di Torino, Turin, Italy, 11-13 September 2016.
+A committee consisting of Magnus Persson (Gothenburg), Paolo Neirotti (Turin), Klaasjan Visscher (Twente, and former editor of Creativity and Innovation Management) and Patricia Wolf (Lucerne) selected the two best paper awards of the 18th CINet conference, hosted by the University of Potsdam, 10-12 September 2017.

 John Bessant Best Paper Award

 Tim G. Schweisfurth, Michael A. Zaggl, Claus P. Schöttl and Christina Raasch won the John Bessant Best Paper Award for their paper “Does similarity between evaluator and creator affect the evaluation of ideas?”
 Motivation: The paper investigates an interesting and relevant phenomenon, i.e., how to avoid evaluation biases in the generation of innovation ideas.
 This topic is close to the old dilemma of the “not-invented-here” syndrome.
 The authors study their topic in an original way, combining theoretical perspectives based in Innovation Management and Organization Behavior, rigorously, based on sound econometric analyses, and in an interesting and unique empirical context (a multinational enterprise in a hi-tech industry).

 The award was handed over to Claus P. Schöttl by Paolo Neirotti.